 “This doesn’t promote the disease, but it increases the susceptibility to develop a disease,” Skinner said.

 During the 1950s, the U.S. obesity rate was below three percent.
-Now, more than one third of Americans are considered obese, according to the U.S. Centers for Disease Control and Prevention.
+Now, more than one third of Americans are considered obese, according to the

 The Upside of Epigenetic Inheritance